 - This unit contains an overview of the mathematical foundations of computer science including basic set theory and logic, formal proof methodologies, and automata theory.
 The unit applies this knowledge to real problems in computer science and software engineering, specifically the demonstration of program correctness and the specification of computer systems.
 Topics include set theory, relations, functions, predicate logic, formal proofs of correctness, finite state automata and automata theory.

-- Students are able to (1) demonstrate critical thinking and information literacy; (2) apply interpersonal skills and work effectively in a team (e.g. in paired assignments); (3) understand the mathematical foundations of computer science and the evolution and history of the discipline; (4) demonstrate a familiarity with basic set theory, relations, functions, predicate logic, correctness proofs, finite state automata and automata theory as tools used in computer science and software engineering; (5) identify, abstract and analyse problems in computer science and software engineering using the mathematical models; and (6) apply logical reasoning to problems in software engineering.
+- Students are able to (1) demonstrate critical thinking and information literacy; (2) understand the mathematical foundations of computer science and the evolution and history of the discipline; (3) demonstrate a familiarity with basic set theory, relations, functions, predicate logic, correctness proofs, finite state automata and automata theory as tools used in computer science and software engineering; (4) identify, abstract and analyse problems in computer science and software engineering using the mathematical models; and (5) apply logical reasoning to problems in software engineering.

-- Typically this unit is assessed in the following ways: (1) tests; (2) assignments; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) tests; (2) assignments; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Associate Professor Mark Reynolds (Semester 1) and Dr Debora Correa (Semester 2)

 - Unit rules

 - MATH1721 Mathematics Foundations: Methods and completion of 6 points of programming-based units

 - Contact hours